Is it guns? Is it violent TV shows, movies, or video games? Is it crazy America?

 Nor were there guns — or Americans — involved in another incident today, which was mostly pushed out of the news in the U.S. in light of the horrific Connecticut incident: in Henan, China, a man went into a school and stabbed 22 children, plus one adult.
 Apparently, no one was killed, but one report I read said it was part of a “wave of brutal stabbings and hammerings throughout China” over the past few years.

-Cripes: hammerings of children?!
+Cripes: hammerings of children is a thing?!

 What lesson can we get from things like what happened at Sandy Hook Elementary School in Newtown?
 That it’s not something new, it’s not something American, and it’s not about bombs, guns, knives …or hammers.
 It’s about how crazy people (and sometimes not-so-crazy people) turn to violence as an answer to their problems, real or perceived.